-- Cephalopelvic disproportion (CPD): This is when the mother’s pelvis is too small for the baby to pass through the birth canal easily.
+- Cephalopelvic disproportion (CPD): This is when the baby’s head is too large to easily pass through the mother’s birth canal.

-- Grand multiparty: This is when the mother has given birth five or more times.
+- Grand multiparty: This is when the mother has already given birth several times.

 - Uncontrolled use of Pitocin (oxytocin): Misuse of Pitocin (oxytocin) is the leading cause of rupture of the unscarred uterus.
-Oxytocin can cause contractions to be too strong and too frequent, which puts a lot of strain on the uterus.
+Oxytocin can cause excessively strong/frequent contractions, which puts a lot of strain on the uterus.

 - Placental abruption: This is when the placental lining separates from the uterus.
 This can cause the baby to be either partially or completely cut off from the mother’s circulation.

 - Malpresentation: This is when the baby is not in the normal head-first position before delivery begins.
-Malpresentations include brow presentation, face presentation, breech presentation and shoulder presentation.
+Examples of malpresentations include breech presentation, face presentation, and brow presentation.

 When oxytocin is used in the presence of other risk factors for uterine rupture, such as grand multiparity, malpresentation, or a previous C-section scar, it is very dangerous.
 In fact, using oxytocin when these conditions are present is contraindicated.

 Experts emphasize that the best way to prevent the catastrophic complication of uterine rupture is through prophylaxis; physicians must be aware of the mother’s past medical history and must closely watch her during pregnancy and labor.
-Great effort must be made in diagnosing even minor degrees of CPD or malpresentation, and in treating grand mutliparity and other risk factors, especially placental abruption.
-Mothers with these risk factors for uterine rupture, as well as others, should be attended to and treated in a special high-risk intensive care zone in the labor department by specially trained physicians and personnel.
+Great effort must be made in diagnosing even minor degrees of CPD or malpresentation, and in managing grand multiparity and other risk factors, especially placental abruption.
+Mothers with these risk factors for uterine rupture, as well as others, should be attended to and treated in a special high-risk intensive care zone in the labor department by specially-trained physicians and personnel.
 Difficult operative deliveries should not be attempted, and instead, delivery by C-section should take place.